Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Introduction

 \section{Introduction}

-In conventional, fixed size randomized controlled trials (RCTs), adjustment for baseline values of covariates known to be associated with the outcome (\say{covariate adjustment}) has been shown to increase the power of the trial \cite{hernandez_2004_cov_adj, hernandez_2006_tte_adj, benkeser2021improving, harrell2021bbr}.
-This results from covariate adjustment accounting for the outcome heterogeneity within each treatment arm that is explained by the adjustment variables and improving the precision of the estimated treatment effect \cite{ich1999harmonised, senn2013seven, benkeser2021improving}.
+In conventional, fixed size randomized controlled trials (RCTs), adjustment for baseline values of covariates known to be at least moderately associated with the outcome has been shown to increase the power of the trial \cite{hernandez_2004_cov_adj, hernandez_2006_tte_adj, benkeser2021improving, harrell2021bbr}.
+This is because covariate adjustment improves the precision of the estimated treatment effect and accounts for the outcome heterogeneity within each treatment arm that is explained by the adjustment variables \cite{ich1999harmonised, senn2013seven, benkeser2021improving}.
 Adjustment also corrects for any chance imbalance of important baseline variables which may exist post-randomization \cite{kahan2014risks}.
-Therefore, covariate adjustment in the primary analysis of clinical trials is now recommended by both the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) \cite{food148910adjusting, european2015guideline}, and meta-analyses have suggested its use in practice has grown over time \cite{austin2010substantial, ciolino2019ideal}.
+Therefore, covariate adjustment in the primary analysis of clinical trials is now recommended by both the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) \cite{food148910adjusting, european2015guideline}.
+Additionally, systematic reviews have suggested its use in practice has grown over time \cite{austin2010substantial, ciolino2019ideal}.
 Recently, these power increases have been demonstrated in more flexible frequentist designs, such as information adaptive and adaptive multi-arm designs \cite{van2022combining, lee2022benefits}.
 However, the simulation scenarios investigated in each of these designs contained at least one of the following: only continuous outcomes with no treatment-covariate interactions where the marginal and conditional estimands are the same; only a single sample size; a data generating process containing only a small number of variables; or only a small number of covariate adjustment models.
 A more comprehensive investigation is needed to better understand the benefits of covariate adjustment under a broader array of flexible design scenarios.

 While the impact of covariate adjustment has been demonstrated in the flexible frequentist designs mentioned above, it has not been characterized within flexible Bayesian adaptive designs, where early stopping at an interim analysis is permitted given evidence of treatment superiority or futility.
 In these designs one may learn about a treatment effect while potentially requiring fewer participants than fixed designs.
 Additionally, Bayesian trials allow for seamless incorporation of prior information for model parameters including covariate effects.
 The impact of combining prior information with covariate adjustment has not been previously investigated.
 With the growing interest in Bayesian adaptive designs, a characterization of covariate adjustment for several commonly used sample sizes and outcome types would be highly valuable for researchers.